chbh-opensource/mri-on-bear-edu/docs/workshop5/first-level-analysis.md

 !!! note "Running FSL on BlueBEAR"
     FSL jobs are now submitted in an automated way to a back-end high performance computing cluster on BlueBEAR for execution.
 Processing time for this analysis will vary but will probably be about 5 mins per run.

-## Monitoring and viewing the data
+## Monitoring and viewing the results

 FEAT has a built-in progress watcher, the 'FEAT Report', which you can open in a web browser.